freedomofpress/encryption-works/encryption_works.md

 >
 > — ["A message from Tim Cook about Apple’s commitment to your privacy."](https://www.apple.com/privacy/) Apple.

-While the rhetoric is promising, the fact is that users have absolutely no way to verify this.
-We’re forced to believe Cook.
-This promise may satisfy some, but we shouldn’t have to rely on blind trust for our online privacy.
+While we commend his comments and praise Apple for implementing disk encryption on devices running iOS, users have no way to verify this technically.
+We’re forced to believe Cook because Apple uses proprietary (closed source) software

 Free and open-source software, on the other hand, is developed with open bug trackers, open mailing lists, open governing structures and open source code.
 This makes it much harder for the software to be compromised by an adversity without the knowledge of the users.
 Since Signal is open-source, it has a higher degree of trust in this regard than iMessage.